 GMHBA Lorne Pier to Pub

-- GMHBA Lorne Mountain to Surf Friday 12th Jan 2018.
-Entries are still open.
+GMHBA Lorne Mountain to Surf Friday 11th Jan 2019

 The following medical and safety notes have been prepared by Lorne Pier to Pub medical expert Dr Kevin Moriarty.
 The notes are based on experience gained through conducting the swim since 1981.
 They are a must read for all competitors.